PMR2/PMR2userdocs/semantic-metadata.rst

 Getting your workspace indexed by the repository
 ================================================

-Now that your changes have been pused back, go back to the page for your fork of the model and select the "RDF Indexing" tab.
+Now that your changes have been pushed back, go back to the page for your fork of the model and select the "RDF Indexing" tab.

 .. figure:: images/metadata-pmr2-rdfindexing.png